relativty/wrmhl/README.md

 </h4>

-## Don’t worry about about Latency, wrmhl is here ⚡️
+## Don’t worry about Latency anymore, wrmhl is here ⚡️

 We didn’t find any free, optimized, and customizable solution to tackle this problem.
 So I built **wmrhl**.
 You can now connect any Arduino interface to Unity3D.